Novemser/webridge-materials/SourceCode/webridge-common-prepstmt/README-WEBRIDGE.md

-# webridge-common for normal and stored procedure
+# webridge-common for prepared statement

 ## How to build